-SSI draws on its expertise and experience to advocate for the people and communities we serve.
-As part of this work, we have developed a series of briefing papers to increase awareness of key issues that impact our clients and communities and contribute to policy debate.
+We draw on our expertise and experience to advocate for the people and communities we serve.
+As part of this work, we have developed a series of briefing papers to increase awareness of key issues that impact people supported by SSI and contribute to policy debate.
 Each paper sets out concrete, achievable policy solutions to improve outcomes for people and communities experiencing vulnerability.

 Policy brief: Regional migration and settlement: Putting down roots to revitalise regional communities in Australia